ccib-social/ccib-social.github.io/_pages/board.md

 <img src="https://github.com/ccib-social/ccib-social.github.io/blob/master/assets/images/liam.png" alt="Liam Sharp" width="200" /> <br /><br />

 Liam earned his BS in Physics (2012) from Juniata College and MS in Computational and Integrative Biology (2016) from Rutgers University-Camden.
 He currently works in [Dr. Brannigan](https://branniganlab.wordpress.com/)'s computational lab.
 He runs molecular dynamics simulations to better understand the interactions between neurological proteins and their membranes.
 In lay terms, he watches lipids dance around with proteins on a computer.
 He is interested in membrane mixing patterns and domain formation due to saturated lipids and polyunsaturated lipids (animal fat and fish oil), and how neurological and non-neurological membranes differ when embedded with neurological proteins (how model membranes look compared to realistic membranes).
-As a student in CCIB, Liam has worked as a tutor for the campus Learning Center as a physics tutor and completed his teaching assistantship in the Math and Physics departments.
+As a student in CCIB, Liam worked as a physics tutor for the campus Learning Center and completed his teaching assistantship in the Math and Physics departments.
 Outside of the lab, he likes to travel, go to museums, read books, and play co-operative board games.

-</ center>
+</ p>